TrilokShetty/live-word-count/README.md

 # live-word-count

-A real-time word and text statistics utility.
-Provides functions to count words, characters, lines, paragraphs, estimate reading time, average word length, and sentence count.
+A lightweight utility for real-time text statistics — count words, characters, lines, paragraphs, estimate reading time, and more.

 ---